 The Debate

 Some thoughts on tonight’s debate: Bill Nye is a very good speaker.
 He is very personable and inviting.
 He has a good sense of humor.
-He is very likeable.
+He is very likable.
 I also think that his debating skills are very good.
 But … he presented only one real argument.
-His main argument, indeed, his only argument was based on a grand presentation of doubt.
+His main argument, indeed, his only argument, was based on a grand presentation of doubt.
 He did not prove evolution.
-He did not debunk creationism, or a young earth.
+He did not debunk creationism or a young earth.
 He did not prove the superiority of naturalism.
-He simply raised the specter of a single question: is it reasonable?
+He simply raised the specter of a single question: Is it reasonable?
 He failed to prove that creationism was unreasonable.
-He failed to debunk any argument that Ken Ham presented.
+He failed to debunk any of the arguments Ken Ham presented.
 He simply exalted man’s ability to be skeptical and doubt what he does not want to accept.

 At the core of Bill’s argument was the philosophical position that man’s doubt and skepticism are the ultimate authority.
-Notice, that while he promoted science, he only presented skepticism.
-Even the so called scientific arguments he presented were actually props to raise doubts about creation.
-For example, he presented ice cores, and said that in order for those cores to be created in four-thousand years, that there would most likely have to be around 170+ summer/winter cycles per year.
-However, he did not present scientific evidence that those cores are old, and that they were developed in the manner he suggested.
-He did not present a scientific argument based on evidence that they are as old as he said they were.
-He simply used an assumption that they are old (he mockingly spoke about injecting bubbles into the ice) to raise doubts that the world is young.
-He succeeded in that endeavor, but failed to present any real scientific argument that would have led one to a reasonable conclusion that creationism is wrong – based on evidence.
+Notice that while he promoted science, he only presented skepticism.
+Even the so-called scientific arguments he presented were actually props to raise doubts about creation.
+For example, he presented ice cores and said that for those cores to have formed in 4,000 years, there would most likely have to be around 170+ summer/winter cycles per year.
+However, he did not present scientific evidence that those cores are old and that they were developed in the manner he suggested.
+He did not present a scientific argument based on evidence that they are as old as he claimed.
+He simply used the assumption that they are old (he mockingly spoke about injecting bubbles into the ice) to raise doubts about the world being young.
+He succeeded in that endeavor, but failed to present any real scientific argument that would have led one to a reasonable conclusion that creationism is wrong, based on evidence.

 If Bill Nye proved anything, he proved that man’s quest for self-deification has only intensified since the fall (we are the universe becoming itself).
-I did not walk away from Bill’s arguments having gained one shred of information that was meaningful.
+I did not walk away from Bill’s arguments having gained one shred of meaningful information.
 I walked away from him with the feeling that man’s only legitimate quest is to enshrine human imagination as the ultimate source of wisdom and knowledge.

 In the end, he proved Ken Ham right.